Attorneys Say CPD Officer Tried To Tackle Woman As She Walked Her Dog At North Avenue Beach, Claim She Was Racially Profiled

 This is even though attorneys said Brown – who is Black – saw other people, who were white, walking in the distance.

-Brown started filming and the officer got closer and claimed to turn on his body camera.READ MORE: After 2 Men Are Robbed And Beaten In Middle Of State Street In River North, Workers Raise Alarm About Rising Crime
+Brown started filming and the officer got closer and claimed to turn on his body camera.READ MORE: It's Back To School For Chicago Public Schools Students

 Brown is heard saying: “Please respect my face.
 It’s COVID.
 Six feet,” as the officer says he is about to put handcuffs on her.